yida-li/COMP472/practice/README.md

 > > 56: Split a string by space into lists

 > > 57: Check if a file exists in local directory

+> > 58: Adding Encryption to a message

+> > 59: Checking for repetition of numbers in a decimal

+> > 60: Checking for repetition of numbers in an array